 SCA UK is committed to providing a safe and supportive community for those impacted by sudden cardiac arrest and helping them on their journey to recovery.
 The organization’s focus on fostering a community of understanding and empathy has made a significant impact on the lives of its members and continues to be a source of hope and comfort for those who have been affected by sudden cardiac arrest.

 A sudden cardiac arrest can leave you feeling lost, confused, and with many questions.
 You may have survived the event, but you might not know how to continue with your life after such a traumatic experience.

 That’s where Sudden Cardiac Arrest UK comes in.

-A wide range of subjects are discussed by the group’s members such as health and travel insurance, driving and the DVLA, implications of an ICD, physical and mental health issues, medications and survivor stories.
-Regular polls help give members an idea of where they are in their recovery and for many, simply having others to talk to who understand is a great relief.
+The group provides a friendly, non-judgmental, and empathetic space where members can discuss various subjects related to life after a cardiac arrest.
+These include health and travel insurance, driving and the DVLA, implications of an ICD, physical and mental health issues, medications, and survivor stories.
+Regular polls help members understand where they are in their recovery journey, and for many, simply having someone to talk to who understands their experience can provide a great sense of relief.

 Survivors of sudden cardiac arrest often face various health, psychological, and practical challenges, including anxiety, fatigue, depression, neurological issues, cognitive and memory problems, headaches and brain fog, lifestyle changes, work and financial considerations, and difficulty returning to social activities.
 Sudden Cardiac Arrest UK supports survivors through these difficulties and helps them navigate their recovery.